 Nice Job Breaking It, Hero: It's implied that the thugs who kidnap and murder Rose only got into her tower because you figured out the defenses and defeated her guardian.
 Way to shatter that Morality Chain, team.

-A better example would be Alena handing over the Armlet of Transmutation/Golden Bracelet to those thugs.
+Another example would be Alena handing over the Armlet of Transmutation/Golden Bracelet to those thugs.

-Nice Job Breaking It, Herod: Since the villains know The Chosen One is currently growing up somewhere in the world, they specifically target children.
+Nice Job Breaking It, Herod!: Since the villains know The Chosen One is currently growing up somewhere in the world, they specifically target children.
 When Ragnar investigates the disappearing children in Strathbaile (Izmit in the NES version), he learns about this plot and sets out to find the Chosen One, eventually discovering that he's one of their destined companions.

 Nintendo Hard: Psaro the Manslayer / Necrosaro has seven forms if you count each HP milestone.
 There's his initial body, after losing one arm, after losing both arms, after losing his head where he'll then turn his body into a head, then he grows both arms back, then the legs get stronger, and then another head on top of his first head.